 With the stigma that continues to follow mental health concerns, the number of nurses struggling with them is likely much higher than we realize.
 What can we do about these high levels of mental health conditions in nurses coupled with a lingering pandemic?
 How can we show our nurses how much we support them during these challenging times?

-5 Ways to Actually Celebrate Your Nurses
+5 Ways to Effectively Celebrate Your Nurses

 1. Send Each of Your Nurses a Personalized Letter